ryanburnette/grunt-shopify-theme/README.md

     pkg: grunt.file.readJSON('package.json') ,
     'shopify-theme': {
       target: {
-        destination: 'deploy/theme', // set the path to the deployment directory, by default this is deploy/
+        // set the path to the deployment directory, by default this is deploy/
+        destination: 'deploy/theme',
         assets: {
-          src: ['assets/css/*', 'assets/images/**', 'assets/js/*', 'assets/fonts/*'], // src assets from as many directories as you like, use blob (**) for recursive searching
+          // src assets from as many directories as you like, use blob (**) for recursive searching
+          src: ['assets/css/*', 'assets/images/**', 'assets/js/*', 'assets/fonts/*'],
           options: {
-            extensions: ['.mov', '.aiff'] // by default common images, css, js or liquid files are allowed in the assets folder, you can allow additional extensions here
+            // by default common images, css, js or liquid files are allowed in the assets folder,
+            // you can allow additional extensions here
+            extensions: ['.mov', '.aiff']
           }
         },
         config: {
-          src: ['config/*', '!config/settings_data.json'] // config only allows settings.html and settings_data.json, if you render your settings.html with Jade or Haml, no worries about the other files ... this example also demonstrates the method that should be used for ignoring a file which may be present in the precompiled theme, remember that this file will be pruned if it is present in the destination folder
+          // config only allows settings.html and settings_data.json, if you render your settings.html
+          // with Jade or Haml, no worries about the other files ... this example also demonstrates
+          // the method that should be used for ignoring a file which may be present in the precompiled
+          // theme, remember that this file will be pruned if it is present in the destination folder
+          src: ['config/*', '!config/settings_data.json']
         },
         layout: {
-          src: ['layout/*'] // the remaining three sources only allow liquid files },
+          // the remaining three sources only allow liquid files
+          src: ['layout/*']
+        },
         snippets: {
           src: ['snippets/*']
         },
         templates: {
-          src: ['templates/**'] // use blog to search subdirectories and your directory structure can be as fancy as you wish },
+          // use blog to search subdirectories and your directory structure can be as fancy as you wish
+          src: ['templates/**']
+        },
         templatesCustomers: {
           src: ['templates-customers/**']
-        }
+        },
+        dontPrune: [
+          // use dontPrune to specify an array of filenames that should not be pruned, you can't
+          // use * or ** here
+          'settings_data.json'
+        ]
       }
     }
   });